LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 This layer targets professional developers but can also be used by financial coders with good programming skills.
 Please be noticed that developers needs to check the RDP platform services from the RDP [API Playground page](https://apidocs.refinitiv.com/Apps/ApiDocs) page.

-#### Delivery Layer - Endpoint Feature
+#### Delivery Layer - Endpoint Request Class

+One of the objects provided by the Delivery Layer is the **Endpoint Request** class.
+It is a wrapper around the Request (HTTP Request/Response) delivery mechanism of the RDP APis.
+It is designed as the lowest abstraction layer that allows the retrieval of raw data from Delivery Platform API.

-The RDP APIs let developers indicates whether a date is a working day via the **https://api.refinitiv.com/analytics/functions/v1/common/is-working-day** API endpoint.
+I am demonstrating with the **https://api.refinitiv.com/analytics/functions/v1/common/is-working-day** API endpoint which lets developers check if a date is a working day of requested Country.
 The Python/requests direct code should be simple to set HTTP POST message to the endpoint.
-However, the Delivery - Layer Endpoint feature helps developers to interact with the RDP APIs HTTP request in a easiest way.
+However, the Delivery - Layer Endpoint class helps developers to interact with the RDP APIs HTTP request in a easiest way.

 ```python
 from lseg.data.delivery import endpoint_request